abstrnoah/brumaltex/README.md

       nested.
     * This is done automatically; the user the does not have to do anything beyond loading this module and using `proof` as usual.
-    * Use `\brtQedSet {\topLevelQed, \secondQed, thirdQed, ...}` to set a custom list of QED symbols.
     * See `\brtDefaultQeds` for the default list of qed symbols, which provides _six_ levels of nesting.
+    * Use `\brtQedSet {\topLevelQed, \secondQed, \thirdQed, ...}` to set a custom list of QED symbols.
-    * An error will occur if you nest neeper than the number of QED symbols passed to `\brtQedSet` (but you really shouldn't be nesting _that_ deeply, should you?).
+    * An error will occur if you nest deeper than the number of QED symbols passed to `\brtQedSet` (but you really shouldn't be nesting _that_ deeply, should you?).
 * `longhand`